Spoke Dispatch Route Planner: Review and Alternatives

 - OptimoRoute Pro plan: $220.50 per month.

-It’s also a problem if you have a variable number of drivers, which is quite common.
-You may end up paying for extra drivers who only work a handful of days a month.
+Optimoroute makes sense if you have a small number of regular drivers.
+But if you have a variable number of drivers, which is quite common, you may end up paying for drivers who only work a handful of days a month.

 Route4Me: Great for customization